 Over the past several years cryptocurrencies have achieved general recognition and continue to gain traction.
 More and more personal investors as well as banks and large companies see crypto as a viable alternative to fiat currencies.
 Such big companies as Microsoft, Amazon, PayPal, and many others accept cryptocurrencies as a form of payment, contributing to their popularity even more.
 Dozens of new crypto coins appear on the market daily.
-According to CoinMarketCap, there are over 20,000 cryptos as of July 2022.

 To manage their digital money effectively, many investors prefer using crypto wallets.
 They allow users to securely store their private keys for accessing their crypto coins as well as safely exchange one cryptocurrency for another.
 However, choosing the right crypto wallet for private use or a business can be rather challenging.
 There is a wide range of crypt0 wallets and users have to consider many factors before opting for one.
 When choosing a cryptocurrency wallet, users should consider the following factors: